harrypmdev/forest-exploration/README.md

 **Look Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'look' command to print the current area's description in detail.
+This includes a brief description of the environment, what entities are present (enemies, animals) and what items are present.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- Though the area's description is printed automatically when an area is entered, the 'look' command allows the user to remind themselves of the current state of the area after entering other commands that may have affected any present entities or items.

 <details>
 <summary> Look Command Screenshot </summary>